+THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT

+By

+[SEAL]

+ATTEST:

+By -

-By Deputy Secretary to the Board of Commissioners From: Taulby Roach, President & CEO Subject: An Agreement for Transit Client Engagement Services between Chestnut Health Systems, INC and Bi-State Development Agency Disposition: Approval Presentation : Kevin Scott, General Manager of Security Objective:
+From: Taulby Roach, President & CEO

+Subject: An Agreement for Transit Client Engagement Services between Chestnut

+Health Systems, INC and Bi-State Development Agency

+Presentation: Kevin Scott, General Manager of Security

 To present to the BSD Board of Commissioners, a request for approval of a one-year Agreement for Transit Client Engagement Services with Chestnut Health Systems, INC (Chestnut), to provide comprehensive behavioral health services, directly connecting riders/customers with appropriate Chestnut services, or warm transfer to alternate service providers.
 This agreement will allow for two (two person) clinician teams, focusing their resources at two transit centers: The North Hanley Transit Center and the Civic Center Transit Center.
-Background:

 A comprehensive Metro Transit public safety platform recognizes that it is essential to engage in-need Riders/Customers with behavioral health services, in order to improve the health and safety of Riders/Customers on the Metro Transit System.
 Only focusing on security enforcement measures, while failing to address the underlying health determinants responsible for many safety concerns, decreases the sense of safety in our Metro Transit community.
 The model for this engagement of services from Chestnut mimics the highly successful pilot program already in place on the MetroLink Alignment within the St. Clair County Transit District, with the same provider (Chestnut Health Systems, INC).
-Analysis:

 By paring Chestnut Health Crisis Teams with Metro Transit security personnel, we are taking a proactive public health approach to Metro Transit System rider safety.
 We are proposing that adding this initiative to the Metro Transit System's existing security improvement efforts will increase Rider/Customer safety and security, while tangibly improving the community's perception of the Metro Transit System.
 Data collection/metrics will be established to measure impact of this program.

 Committee Disposition:

-This item has not been presented to any Committee; however, due to the timing, the President and CEO has placed this item on the Agenda for the Board of Commissioners' meeting on September 24, 2021.
-Board Action Requested:
+This item has not been presented to any Committee; however, due to the timing, the President and CEO has placed this item on the Agenda for the Board of Commissioners' meeting on October 1, 2021.

 Management recommends that the Board of Commissioners authorize the President and CEO to enter into a one-year Agreement, with Chestnut Health Services, INC, for Transit Client Engagement Services, in an amount not to exceed \$353,520.00.

+Bi-State Development Agency

+Board of Commissioners

+Open Session Agenda Item

+October 1, 2021

-Bi-State Development Agency Board of Commissioners Open Session Agenda Item September 24, 2021 Contract - Chestnut Health Services, INC - Transit Client Services Page 2 Attachments:
+Contract - Chestnut Health Services, INC - Transit Client Services

+Page 2

+Attachments:

 - 1. Detailed description of the Chestnut/ Metro Transit Behavioral Health Services Initiative. - 2.
 Draft of the Agreement for Transit Client Engagement Services - 3.
-Overview of year 1 program budget reflecting a total cost of \$353,520.00 Funding Source:
+Overview of year 1 program budget reflecting a total cost of \$353,520.00